-For instance, to execute the following NXQL query: (select (id name) (from device))
+For instance, to execute the following NXQL query: (select (device_uid name) (from device))

-Use the following Web API request:
+Use the following Web API request.
+Note that the query must be URL-encoded:

-https://192.168.2.3:1671/2/query?platform=windows&platform=mac_os&query=(select%20(id%2 device))&format=csv

-The Engine returns the list of identifiers and names of all Windows and Mac OS devices in CSV format.
+https://192.168.2.3:1671/2/query?platform=windows&platform=mac_os&query=(select%20(devi device))&format=csv The Engine returns the list of unique identifiers and names of all Windows and Mac OS devices in CSV format.